syncfusion/blazor-showcase-diagram-collaborative-editing/README.md

 ## How to run the demo

 Clone the repository.
 This repository contains Blazor Diagram Collaborative Editing Server app.
-* `webapp/server` folder has solution and project files to run Diagram Collaborative Editing server app.
+* `webapp/server` folder has solution files to run Diagram Collaborative Editing server app.
 * The application uses SignalR with Redis for real-time collaboration.
 Create a Redis service instance and add your Redis connection string in the appsettings.json file.